orbitalquark/textadept/doc/manual.md

 equivalents in parenthesis.
 It may be tempting to assume that some Windows/Linux keys map to Mac OSX's (e.g. `Ctrl` to `⌘`) or curses' (e.g. `Ctrl` to `^`), but this is not always the case.
 In order to minimize confusion, view key equivalents as separate entities, not as translations of one another.
+It is also worth pointing out that for curses, the prefix `M-` represents the Alt (or Meta) modifier key.

 - - -